-The ancient city of Tlos, which lies within the borders of the Yakaköy Quarter, about 15 km southeast of the Seydikemer District of Mugla Province, is one of the most important and oldest settlements in the Lycian Region.
-The city is mentioned as Dlawa in the Hittite documents of the 14th century BC and as Tlawa in the Lycian inscriptions.
+The ancient city of Tlos, which lies on the east side of the Xanthos valley, is one of the most important and oldest settlements in the Lycian Region.
+The city is mentioned as “Dlawa” in the Hittite documents of the 14th century BC, and as “Tlawa” in the Lycian inscriptions.

-This ancient city, which is adjacent to the cities of Araxa in the north, Oinoanda in the northeast, Kadyanda in the northwest, Xanthos in the south, Pinara in the southwest and Telmessos in the west, is included in the Unesco World Heritage Temporary List.
+This ancient city, which is adjacent to the cities of Araxa on the north, Oinoanda on the northeast, Kadyanda on the northwest, Xanthos on the south, Pinara on the southwest, and Telmessos on the west, is included in the Unesco World Heritage Temporary List.

 The only temple dedicated to Kronos in Anatolia is located in this ancient city.
 In addition, mythological hero Bellerophon is estimated to have lived in this city.

 The ancient city of Tlos, one of the most important Lycian cities in the Xanthos Valley, was included in the UNESCO World Heritage Temporary List on 6 February 2009.

 Tlos is located in the Seydikemer District of Muğla Province.